| |

 parameter is available since version PHP 5 (PECL OCI8 1.1) and accepts the

-following values: OCI_DEFAULT ,
+following values: OCI_DEFAULT,OCI_SYSOPERandOCI_SYSDBA.

-OCI_SYSDBA were specified, this function will try
+If eitherOCI_SYSOPERorOCI_SYSDBAwere specified, this function will try

 to establish privileged connection using external credentials.